ewhicher/matter/content/collections/case_studies/designing-the-future-of-fitness-retail.md

     content:
       -
         type: text
-        text: 'A fully designed, interactive prototype, excited customers, increased revenue opportunities and a new, validated business model to drive scale and reach.
-Business strategy update and killer plans for the future.
-Watch this space...'
+        text: 'A visionary proof of concept, a business case with increased revenue opportunities and a new, validated business model to drive scale and reach.
+The work prompted a 7-figure investment into the WIT brand.'
   -
     type: paragraph
   -